abcxyzi/RadChar/README.md

 ## Download Links

 The official RadChar dataset can be downloaded from the [QUT Research Data Repository](https://data.researchdatafinder.qut.edu.au/dataset/radchar).
-The dataset contains the following variants (note, RadChar-Tiny is a subset of RadChar-Small, RadChar-Small is a subset of RadChar-Baseline etc.):
+The dataset contains the following variants:

 - `RadChar-Tiny` - approx. file size of 400 MB
 - `RadChar-Small` - approx. file size of 4 GB
 - `RadChar-Baseline` - approx. file size of 8 GB
 - `RadChar-Large` - approx. file size of 16 GB

+> Note, RadChar-Tiny is a subset of RadChar-Small, RadChar-Small is a subset of RadChar-Baseline, etc. It is recommended a train-val-test split should be created from a single dataset, such as `RadChar-Baseline`.

 To extract and combine multiple parts of the dataset, for example: